japinol7/movies_lib_explorer/README.md

 * Delete director with id 3 <br/>
 curl -i http://127.0.0.1:8000/catalog/api/v1/directors/317/ \
 -X DELETE \
--H 'Authorization: Token YOUR_TOKEN_HERE'
+-H 'Authorization: Token '$MLE_REST_API_TOKEN

-* How to create a token for the admin user to authenticate on the REST API ./manage.py drf_create_token admin
+* How to create a token for the admin user to authenticate on the REST API <br/>
+./manage.py drf_create_token admin
+* Then set an env variable MLE_REST_API_TOKEN to the generated token
 <br/> <br/>

 ## To make this app server work